ggeerraarrdd/ggeerraarrdd/README.md

 Hello 🌎, and welcome to my coding portfolio! 👋

+Below is an `Index` of select projects from my graduate studies in Information Systems at DePaul University and from extracurricular activities elsewhere.

-If you'd like to see some walkthroughs and screenshots, head over to [https://ggeerraarrdd.github.io/](https://ggeerraarrdd.github.io/)!
+If you'd like to see some walkthroughs and lots of screenshots, then head over to [ggeerraarrdd.github.io](https://ggeerraarrdd.github.io/).

 ![Screenshot](resources/kite.jpg)